mlhartme/stool/README.md

               STR        # arbitrary string

-The most common predicate is a simple `NAME` that refers to the respective stage.
+The most common predicate is a simple `NAME` that refers to the respective stage in the current context.

 Next, a predicate *FIELD*`=`*STR* matches stages who's status field has the specified string.
 *VALUE*`=`*STR* is similar, it matches stage values.